SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Evaluation

-\textbf{Hyperparameters} By default, \proj uses the walk-based sampler, the structural encoder LP and the better set neural encoder tuned between mean pooling and attention. \proj adopts a 2-layer MLP as $enc(\cdot)$ in Eq.~\eqref{eq:enc} followed by a 2-layer classifier to map set-aggregated representations for final predictions.
-Default training hyperparameters are: learning rate \texttt{lr=1e-3} with the early stopping of 5 epochs, dropout \texttt{p=0.1}, Adam \cite{kingma2014adam} as the optimizer.
-Analysis of parameters $M$ and $m$ to control the walk-based sampler and $K$ to control the metric-based sampler, and selection of structure encoders and set neural encoders are studied in Sec. \ref{sec:param}.
+\textbf{Hyperparameters} By default, \proj uses the walk-based sampler, the structural encoder LP, and the better set neural encoder tuned between mean pooling and attention. \proj adopts a 2-layer MLP as $enc(\cdot)$ in Eq.~\eqref{eq:enc} followed by a 2-layer MLP classifier to map set-aggregated readouts for final predictions.
+Default training hyperparameters: learning rate \texttt{lr=1e-3} with early stopping of 5 epochs, dropout \texttt{p=0.1}, Adam \cite{kingma2014adam} as the optimizer.
+Analysis of parameters $M$ and $m$ to control the walk-based sampler and $K$ to control the metric-based sampler and selection of structure encoders and set neural encoders are studied in Sec. \ref{sec:param}.

 \textbf{Evaluation Metrics} The evaluation metrics include Hits@P, Mean Reciprocal Rank (MRR), and Area Under Curve (ROC-AUC).
 Hit@P counts the ratio of positive samples ranked at the top-P place against negative ones.
 MRR first computes the inverse of the rank of the first correct prediction and then takes the average of obtained reciprocal ranks for a sample of queries.
-For all datasets adopting MRR, each positive query is paired with 1000 randomly sampled negative test queries, except \texttt{tags-math} using 100.
+For all datasets adopting MRR, each positive query is paired with 1000 randomly sampled negative test queries, except \texttt{tags-math} using 100 and \texttt{crieo-click} using 650.
 ROC-AUC follows the standard definition to measure the model's performance in binary classification.

-\textbf{Environment} We use a server with two Intel Xeon Gold 6248R CPUs, 1TB DRAM, and two NVIDIA A100 (40GB) GPUs (only one GPU is used per model). \proj is built on PyTorch 1.12 and PyG 2.2.
-Set samplers are implemented in C, OpenMP, NumPy, Numba, and \texttt{uhash}, integrated into Python training scripts as \texttt{SubGAcc} extension; \texttt{SpG} is customized based on the CSR format of Scipy.
+\textbf{Environment} We use a server with two Intel Xeon Gold 6248R CPUs, 512GB DRAM, and NVIDIA A100 (80GB) GPU. \proj is built on PyTorch 1.12 and PyG 2.2.
+Set samplers are implemented in C, OpenMP, NumPy, Numba, and \texttt{uhash}, integrated into Python scripts; \texttt{SpG} is customized based on the CSR format of Scipy \cite{2020SciPy-NMeth}.